October 8, 2023 8:57 pm

 Entrepreneurs with ADHD need tailored strategies to harness the positive aspects of their neurodivergence while mitigating challenges.
 This involves:

-• Structured Planning: Creating detailed plans and schedules to provide a framework for task completion.
+- Structured Planning: Creating detailed plans and schedules to provide a framework for task completion.

-• Delegating Tasks: Recognizing the need for support and delegating tasks to team members or seeking professional assistance.
+- Delegating Tasks: Recognizing the need for support and delegating tasks to team members or seeking professional assistance.

-• Utilizing Hyperfocus: Learning to channel hyperfocus into strategic phases of project development and using it to advantage.
+- Utilizing Hyperfocus: Learning to channel hyperfocus into strategic phases of project development and using it to advantage.

-• Self-Reflection: Regularly evaluating and adjusting business strategies based on self-awareness and understanding of ADHD tendencies.
+- Self-Reflection: Regularly evaluating and adjusting business strategies based on self-awareness and understanding of ADHD tendencies.

-3. The Role of Masking in Women with ADHD
+4. The Role of Masking in Women with ADHD

-Many women with ADHD engage in masking—a coping mechanism involving conscious or subconscious efforts to hide symptoms.
+Many women with ADHD are masters in masking.
+We have epic coping mechanisms involving conscious or subconscious efforts to hide our symptoms.
 This can lead to delayed diagnoses as individuals, often unintentionally, present a version of themselves that aligns with societal expectations.
-Masking may involve compensatory strategies such as overachieving, excessive planning, or adopting hyper-organized habits, making it harder for others, and sometimes the individuals themselves, to recognize underlying ADHD.

 5. The Challenge of Late Diagnoses